 In individual counseling, students meet one-on-one with a professionally trained counselor to explore any personal problems or concerns.
 Sessions are typically 45-50 minutes long, once a week or every other week.
 Initial sessions focus on helping you to explore personal issues and helping us to understand your reasons for seeking assistance.
 If we feel that we can address your needs, you will be assigned to a counselor within our center.
 If, however, we feel that we cannot address your needs because they are beyond the role and/or scope of services available at the Counseling Center, an appropriate referral outside the Counseling Center will be provided.

-Stop by the Counseling Center (OC 1051) or call us (812/464-1867) to schedule an appointment.
+Stop by Counseling and Psychological Services (CAPS) - (OC 1051) or call us (812/464-1867) to schedule an appointment.
 Appointments must be made by the student and cannot be made by a family member or friend.

 Are you looking for a place...

 ...you can receive support, as well as give support to others?

 ...you can hear what others would do if they were in your shoes?